How to Salt a Gold Claim: Part 2 – Karpa Springs and Busang

 Two major multimillion-dollar scandals, in 1990 at Karpa Springs in Western Australia and in 1997 at Busang in Indonesia, ended this age of innocence.
 Although well known, the stories are worth re-telling, and as I had some peripheral first-hand knowledge of both scandals, I might be able to add some additional insights.

-Karpa Springs was serious fraud – an attempt to steal $6.5 million - but was very small beer compared to what happened a few years later in Central Kalimantan on the island of Borneo.
-A group of Filipino contract geologists and technical assistants, working for a Canadian Junior Mining Company called Bre-X, salted diamond drill cuttings from a genuine (albeit, as much later established, sub-economic) epithermal hard-rock gold prospect known as Busang.
+Karpa Springs was serious fraud – an attempt to steal $6.5 million – but it was very small beer compared to what happened a few years later (1995-98) in Central Kalimantan on the island of Borneo.
+A group of Filipino contract geologists, working for a Canadian Junior Mining Company called Bre-X, salted diamond drill cuttings from a genuine (albeit, as much later established, sub-economic) epithermal hard-rock gold prospect known as Busang.
 The resulting assay results, consistent over almost 300 diamond drill holes, caused the penny-stock Bre-X to soar to over Can$285 on the Toronto Stock Exchange, valuing the company at over $6 billion.
-The site geologists, and Bre-X Vice-President of Exploration John Felderhof, reportedly sold their stock at the inflated values: Felderhof reputedly making over $40 million, and awarded the title “Prospector of the Year” by PDAC – the Prospectors and Developers Association of Canada (4).
+The site geologists, and Bre-X Vice-President of Exploration John Felderhof, reportedly sold their stock at the inflated values: Felderhof reputedly making over $80 million, and in 1997 awarded the title “Prospector of the Year” by PDAC – the Prospectors and Developers Association of Canada (4).

 Over a period of several years, the conspirators had operated a secret jungle laboratory where carefully calculated and measured amounts fine gold were added to literally thousands of drill samples from hundreds of holes.
 An astonishing, sustained, industrial-scale operation.
 The doctored samples were then dispatched to an outside laboratory for assay.
 Such was the scale of the deception it is estimated that well over $30,000 worth of alluvial gold must have been used in the deception.
-External consultants (who never saw any of the mineralised core because whole core, rather than splits, had been crushed for assay) estimated a 71 million oz. gold resource.
-Another estimate put it at 200 million oz.
-No outside experts were allowed in to visit the property – I know this because I, and many other geologists working in Indonesia at the time, applied and were refused.
-However, a group of international investors and stock brokers (money men, who would not know an epithermal from an epitaph) were given a site tour, and wrote uncritical, glowing reports.
-With hindsight these were all warning signs but at the time, no one seriously considered fraud.
-Where the thought occurred, the sheer scale, technical difficulty and effrontery of the effort that would have been required led to the idea being dismissed.
+External ore reserve geologists (working from data provided by Bre-X in their reports to the Toronto Stock Exchange) estimated an 80 million oz. gold resource (well over $160 billion at today’s prices).
+No outside experts were allowed in to visit the property.
+However, international investors and stockbrokers (money men, who would not know an epithermal from an epitaph) were given site tours and produced uncritical, glowing reports.
+With hindsight these were all warning signs, but at the time no one seriously considered fraud.
+Where that thought occurred, the sheer scale, technical difficulty and effrontery of the effort that would have been required led to the idea being dismissed.

 But in 1998 the Bre-X bubble was to burst, as all bubbles do.
 The events took place rapidly, and I am not clear on all the details (perhaps no one is) but here is my understanding..

-Major players, including Barrick Gold, Freeport McMoRan and companies associated with members of Indonesian President Suharto’s family became involved in a bidding war for the property.
-As part of this process, Freeport sent a technical team to the Busang site to conduct a forensic examination of the drilling, sampling and assay methodologies being employed.
-This was standard due diligence, they were not expecting fraud.
+In 1997, at the height of the stock market bubble, major North American gold mining companies, including Barrick, Placer and Freeport, became involved in a bidding war for the Busang property.
+Each sought advantage by signing up various members of President Suharto’s family or his close confidants.
+Freeport won this war, but before committing to a large up-front cash payment (which would have been in excess of $100 million), sent a team of geologists to the Busang site in Kalimantan to conduct a forensic examination of the drilling, sampling and assay methodologies employed by Bre-X, and re-drilling and sampling a number of check holes.
+This was standard due diligence: the Freeport geologists were not expecting fraud.
 The Filipino site team, and especially Chief Project geologist Michael de Gusman, must have realised that the game was up.
-Things came to a dramatic head when de Guzman fell out of an Indonesian Army helicopter (or did he jump, or was he pushed?) and his body (or at any rate, someone’s body) found in the jungle four days later, partially eaten by pigs.
-Not long after, Freeport announced their conclusion that core samples from Busang contained only insignificant amounts of gold.
-The stock price collapsed, Bre-X became bankrupt, and Vice-President Felderhof put on trial in Canada for insider trading.
-That was the best the Canadians could do as the actual crime (if crime their was by Felderhof) took place in a foreign jurisdiction.
-Felderhof’s defense was that he, too, had been duped.
-His trial lasted for years and, although he was ultimately acquitted, Felderhof was reportedly bankrupted by his legal fees.
-Only the (conveniently dead) De Guzman is known to have been certainly involved in the fraud.
+While this was going on, there was a dramatic development: Michael de Guzman, returning to site from the Toronto PDAC meeting, had fallen from a helicopter (or did he jump, or was he pushed?) and his body (or at any rate, someone’s body) found in the jungle four days later, partially eaten by pigs.
+A few weeks later, Freeport announced their conclusion that the core they had drilled at Busang contained only insignificant amounts of gold, and that the core previously drilled from the same sites by De Gusman’s team had been doctored with added alluvial gold.
+The Bre-X stock price collapsed, the company was de-listed and went bankrupt.
+Vice-President of Exploration John Felderhof (who after his triumph at the Toronto PDAC meeting had retired to his new villa on the Cayman Islands: David Walsh had retired to his in the Bahamas) was put on trial in Toronto for insider trading.
+That was the best the Canadians could do as the physical crime of salting drill core had taken place in a foreign jurisdiction.
+Felderhof’s defense was that he too had been duped and all his actions were made in good faith.
+Felderhof’s trial lasted for years and, although he was ultimately acquitted, he was reportedly bankrupted by his legal fees.
+He was still in litigation in 2011.
+Only the (now conveniently dead) De Guzman is known to have been certainly involved in the fraud.
 Other participants (and there must have been many) in the biggest mining fraud in history simply disappeared into the barrios of Manila, never named or charged.

-The crime took place in the jurisdiction of the Indonesian Government, but in view of the involvement of the President’s son Tommy (and that mysterious Indonesian Army helicopter that featured in early press reports, then mentioned no more), it is perhaps not surprising that their investigation was cursory and inconclusive.
+The crime took place in the jurisdiction of the Indonesian Government, but in view of the involvement of the President Suharto’s family (and the mysterious Indonesian Air Force helicopter pilot that featured in early press reports, then mentioned no more), it is perhaps not surprising that their investigation was cursory and inconclusive.
 The de-helicopterisation of de-Gusman remains a mystery.

-In the 1990s, I knew John Felderhof, Mike Novotny and Laurie Whitehouse.
-I thought John Felderhof and Laurie Whitehouse were able, honest and hard-working geologists.
-After the events at Busang described here I have come to believe that gold fever and desire for riches and fame led Felderhof to suspend oversight and critical judgement and become a dupe for an unscrupulous group of technically clever fraudsters.
 Would I have been any smarter had I ever been in a similar situation?
 I like to think that I would.
-You may judge that is just my conceit, and there, but for the grace of god…..
+You may judge that is just my conceit, and there, but for the grace of God…..

 [1] Reverse Circulation